ZeeCoder/container-query/docs/syntax.md

 }
 ```

-Note that recalculating and applying these values is costly, since it's
+Note that recalculating and applying these values can be costly, since it's
 done on each resize event (or `adjust` call).

-### CSS Custom Properties
+### CSS Custom Properties for Better Performance

 Setting custom properties are supported, which can be used to improve performance.